All Episodes

 That's how these guys work.

-They're gonna lose money left and right by reinstituting policies that they had canceled, policies which remain illegal, by the way, just the regime isn't going to enforce them for one more year.
+They're going to lose money left and right by reinstituting policies that they had canceled, policies which remain illegal, by the way.

 But they're illegal.

-I mean, I can't, I'm not sitting here saying conclusively, but Obama's bringing these insurance execs up to the white house.
+I mean, I can't, I'm not sitting here saying conclusively, but Obama's bringing these insurance execs up to the White House.

 What do you think he's promising them?

-You know he's gonna bail them out.
+You know he's going to bail them out.

-I mean, everything's riding on this, covered their losses or what have you.
+Cover their losses or what have you.

 The question remains, are they going to be able to actually reinstate your old policy?

-Mentioned to you last week, Betsy McCoy had an analysis, and she said, if you if you think this is it, you're wrong, the tip of the iceberg has barely even been reached.
+But look, while everybody's focused on just this, the private insurance market, ladies and gentlemen, mentioned to you last week, Betsy McCoy had an analysis, and she said, if you think this is it, you're wrong.

-I get this obscenity-laced email from him on Thursday or Friday last week.
+My cousin, who lives out in Los Angeles, I get this obscenity-laced email from him on Thursday or Friday last week.

-He's in his early 30s, and he's just fit to be just got it just got canceled.
+He's in his early 30s, and he's just fit to be just got, it just got canceled.

 Everybody's starting to write about that.

-Now, even the politico is writing about it.
+Now, even the Politico is writing about it.

-But then no, I take it back.
+But no, take it back.

 Everybody's not.

-The politico is sort of a loan.
+The Politico is sort of alone.

-Betsy McCoy is, Andy McCarthy has a piece about it today at National Review.
+Andy McCarthy has a piece about it today at National Review.

-We spoke about it last week, and now we're talking about 15 million people as Obama is talking about.
+And now we're talking about not 15 million people as Obama is talking about.

 We're talking about 156 million Americans who get their health insurance through their jobs.